MCJack123/CCSecureBoot/README.md

 Implements boot security in CC: Tweaked.

 ## Installation
+CC: Tweaked 1.112.0 or later must already be installed.

-Simply install a built JAR into your server-side `mods` folder.
-This mod only operates on the server, so it shouldn't be necessary for clients to have a copy.
+Simply install a built JAR into your `mods` folder.
+This mod only operates on the server side, so multiplayer clients do not need it installed.

 ## Usage
 By default, secure boot is disabled for all computers.
 To enable secure boot for a computer, run the `enroll-secure-boot` program.
 This program will generate a new key for the computer, placing it on a floppy disk for safe keeping.